Early Education - Free Entitlement

 The free entitlement for 2 year olds offers free provision for

-disadvantaged children the term following a
+disadvantaged children the term following a child’s second birthday

-provision, starting in the term following a child’s third birthday
+the term following a child’s third birthday until reaching

-achievement, whilst also enabling parents to access more flexible provision, in
+whilst also enabling parents to access more flexible provision, in

 order to support families in balancing work and family life,

-accessing employment or training and helping reduce
+accessing employment or training and helping reduce poverty.

 How do I get an early education place for my 2 year old

-Please follow the link to be taken to the 2YO
+Please click here to be taken to the 2YO

 How do I get an early education place for my 3/4 year old

-for every child whose parents want one.
+whose parents want one.
 To meet this need the County Council has

 maintained nursery classes at some schools and also works in

 partnership with other providers of childcare and early years

 education.
 A list of private, voluntary and independent providers

-of early years education is available form the Families
+of early years education is available form the Families Information